Grafton Gaol: History

-Recent developments
+Later developments

 Inmates from the centre make padded, waterproof Street Swags, distributed by national charities to alleviate the hardship of homelessness.

 In June 2010 an inmate was found bleeding to death in his cell.
 He died several days later in a Brisbane hospital.
 Serving time for traffic offences, a coronial inquest heard that threats were made against the prisoner's life by his cellmate whose sleep was disturbed by snoring.
 Prison officials were criticised when CCTV footage revealed that the inmate's calls for help were ignored by prison officers and the officers failed to render first aid.

 In 2011 there was contention over the future of Grafton Correctional Centre, with some suggesting its closure or privatisation.
 The women's wing was shut in November 2011, with female inmates transferred to the Mid North Coast Correctional Centre.
-In June 2012 the O'Farrell government decided to downgrade the facility and the centre now houses up to 64 inmates who are taken into custody or are currently in custody and need to attend court in the Northern Rivers region.
+In June 2012 the O'Farrell government decided to downgrade the facility to house up to 64 inmates who are taken into custody or are currently in custody and need to attend court in the Northern Rivers region.

-The new nearby Clarence Correctional Centre officially opened on 25 July 2020, with all inmates transferred out of the Grafton Gaol.
+Grafton Gaol closed in August 2019 as planned after a considerable investment was made in the nearby Clarence Correctional Centre, which was officially opened on 25 July 2020.